Talent

 Justin Hartley

-Hartley starred in the critically acclaimed “This Is Us” opposite Mandy Moore, Milo Ventimiglia, Sterling K. Brown and Chrissy Metz.
+TRACKER marks Hartley’s first marquee project after starring in NBC’s critically acclaimed, award-winning series, “This Is Us” opposite Mandy Moore, Milo Ventimiglia, Sterling K. Brown and Chrissy Metz.
 Hartley’s performance as Kevin Pearson earned multiple Critics Choice Award nominations for Best Supporting Actor in a Drama Series (2019, 2020, 2021) and a 2022 award for Best Supporting Actor in a Broadcast Network or Cable Series, Drama.
-Hartley and his cast members won back-to-back SAG Awards for Outstanding Performance by an Ensemble in a Drama Series in 2018 and 2019.
-Hartley’s other television credits include “Passions,” “Smallville,” “Chuck,” “Castle,” “Hart of Dixie,” “Emily Owens, M.D.,” “Revenge,” “Mistresses” and taking over the role of Adam Newman in THE YOUNG AND RESTLESS, on the Network.
-Hartley earned a 2016 Daytime Emmy Award for Lead Actor in a Drama Series for his work on the show.
+Additionally, Hartley and his fellow cast members won back-to-back SAG Awards for Outstanding Performance by an Ensemble in a Drama Series in both 2018 and 2019.
+Hartley brought his directorial skills to the table while on the show, helming one of the most heartfelt and emotional episodes of the entire series: ep#413 – “A Hell of a Week: Part Three.”

-While working on screen keeps Hartley busy, he also lends his voice to high-profile projects.
-He can be heard in the podcast “Harley Quinn & The Joker: Sound Mind” starring as Batman opposite Christina Ricci and Billy Magnussen.
-As a producer, Hartley and his company, ChangeUp Productions, recently sold a script commitment for a drama series entitled “No Good Deed,” featuring writer Jeannine Renshaw and director Nzingha Stewart.
+As a producer Hartley and his company ChangeUp Productions recently sold a script commitment to ABC for a drama series titled “No Good Deed,” featuring writer Jeannine Renshaw (“Manifest,” “Grey’s Anatomy”) and director Nzingha Stewart (“From Scratch”).
 Renshaw, Stewart and Hartley will all executive produce the series.